open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Registering [MetricProducer](#metricproducer)(s)
 * Collecting metrics from the SDK and any registered [MetricProducers](#metricproducer) on demand.
-* Providing a Predicate which enables choosing which aggregated data points should be collected (**Status**: [Experimental](../document-status.md))
+* Providing a [MetricFilter](#metricfilter) which enables choosing which aggregated data points should be collected (**Status**: [Experimental](../document-status.md))
 * Handling the [ForceFlush](#forceflush) and [Shutdown](#shutdown) signals from
   the SDK.